-

 Hope Powell

-England women's football manager who, this year, takes the team to the World Cup for the second time
+England women's football manager who, this year, takes the team to the

 -